andrasq/node-docs/fast_node_map.md

 - structs are optimized for access, are faster than hashes
 - structs can not have too many insertions/deletions
 - one can be converted into the other on the fly
-- setting properties p on {} objects is slower
+- setting ad-hoc properties p on {} objects is slower
 - setting pre-declared properties p on {p: null} is faster
-- objects created with `new` get their properties struct-ized, both those set with this.property = value and inherited properties
+- objects created with `new` get their properties struct-ized, both those inherited and those set with `this.property = value`
 - it is faster to test properties for truthy/falsy than for value
 - it is faster to set a property to a number or string than to `null` or `undefined`